Named Among the Best Plastic Surgeons in Boston

 Using the most advanced techniques and products, they will determine if you are an appropriate candidate for facial volume enhancement or wrinkle reduction.
 To remove wrinkles, botulinum toxins such as Botox may be recommended.
 Each of our Boston Botox patients are carefully evaluated and if Dr. Taylor and Dr. Sullivan consider them to be a good candidate, they will customize a treatment plan for them.

 Botox relaxes muscles of the face to remove deep wrinkles and restore a fresh and youthful appearance.
 Specifically, botulinum toxin works by blocking the release of acetylcholine (Ach) from the nerves that activate facial muscles.
 Without acetylcholine release, facial muscles treated with Botox remain soft and relaxed and wrinkles and skin become smooth and youthful.

 Facial expressions of strain, worry, or frustration can be softened and facial contours can be rejuvenated safely and quickly with this treatment.
 Each muscle and each patient has an individual response.

-At the start of your treatment plan for Botox, plastic surgeons Dr. Taylor and Dr. Sullivan will learn your individual response and work closely with you to customize your treatment plan.
+Our goal is always to deliver the best Botox Boston has to offer.
+Therefore, at the start of your treatment plan for Botox, plastic surgeons Dr. Taylor and Dr. Sullivan will learn your individual response and work closely with you to customize your treatment plan.
 The protein is injected slowly and gently into specific muscles - there are 43 muscles in the face.